Nathaniel81/AirBnb_clone/README.md

-# AirBnb Clone
+# Easebnb

-Welcome to the Airbnb Clone project!
+Welcome to the easebnb!
 This repository houses a web application inspired by Airbnb, built with a modern tech stack to demonstrate a high level of proficiency in full-stack development.
 This project combines the power of React (with TypeScript), Tailwind CSS (with Shadcn UI), Django (with Django REST Framework), and PostgreSQL.

 ## Introduction

-This Airbnb Clone aims to replicate the core functionalities of the popular accommodation rental platform, Airbnb.
+Easebnb aims to replicate the core functionalities of the popular accommodation rental platform, Airbnb.
 The project serves as a comprehensive example of a full-stack application, showcasing the integration of a front-end built with React and TypeScript and a back-end developed with Django REST Framework, all powered by a robust PostgreSQL database.

 ## Features

-This Airbnb Clone comes packed with a variety of features to provide a seamless user experience:
+Easebnb comes packed with a variety of features to provide a seamless user experience:

 * __User Authentication__: Secure login and registration system, including authentication with Google accounts via Kinde.
 * __Property Listings__: Users can list, browse, search, and view property listings.